-You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check, or an Intelligence (Technology) check for a droid or construct.
+You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.

 A stable creature doesn't make death saving throws, even though it has 0 hit points, but it does remain unconscious.
 The creature stops being stable, and must start making death saving throws again, if it takes any damage.
 A stable creature that isn't healed regains 1 hit point after 1d4 hours.